RADOSLAVA VORGIĆ, soprano,

 She had the opportunity to participate in rediscovering baroque operas such as Il primo omicidio overo Cain (A. Scarlatti), La Giuditta (A. Scarlatti), La Gerusalemme liberata (C. Pallavicino) and became more and more a specialist for baroque music.
 Furthermore she took the opportunity to sing Susanna in Mozart’s Le nozze di Figaro with great success and Flaminia in Haydn’s Il mondo della luna.
 She has a great stage presence, which allows her to be able to sing comedian roles such as Coscoletto (Jacques Offenbach).

 Nowadays she is a sought-after soloist by several festivals, concert organizations, orchestras and ensembles, such as Deutsche Staatsphilharmonie Rheinland-Pfalz, Jugend Orchester ODEON (Munich), Neumeyer Consort (Frankfurt), New Trinity Baroque, Sarband ensemble, etc. She is a member of a specialist program BAROCK VOKAL in Mainz.
 She had concerts in the opening and closing of the 13th Belgrade Baroque Festival.
-Radoslava Vorgic has taken masterclasses specialized for baroque music with Ton Koopman, Emma Kirkby, Andreas and Elisabeth Scholl, Wolfgang Katschner, Martin Gester, Marijana Mijanovic, and on the other hand the masterclasses by the most famous opera singers such like Felicity Lott, Cheryl Studer, Helen Donath, Janice Alder.
+Radoslava Vorgic has taken masterclasses specialized for baroque music with Ton Koopman, Emma Kirkby, Anna Bonitatibus, Andreas and Elisabeth Scholl, Wolfgang Katschner, Martin Gester, Marijana Mijanovic, and on the other hand the masterclasses by the most famous opera singers such like Felicity Lott, Cheryl Studer, Helen Donath, Janice Alder.

 As a regular guest at Staatstheater Wiesbaden Radoslava has been invited for a World’s premiere of opera Schönerland by Nils Sören Eichberg.
 As Angelica in Orlando (G. F. Haendel) and as Ninfa & Proserpina in Orfeo (C. Monteverdi) she had the opportunity to work with maestro Predrag Gosta in Opera & Theatre Madlenianum, which led to a guest performance in State Opera Stara Zagora in Bulgaria.
 As Aspasia in Mitridate, re di Ponto (W. A. Mozart) she had her debut in Switzerland in Stadttheater Biel/Solothurn.